Have you built an Amazon link that doesn't seem to be sending clicks to the right product?

-With all the variables involved, we can't guarantee that our translation is going to find a match in every storefront for every product.
+With all the variables involved, we can't guarantee that our localization is going to find a match in every storefront for every product.
 While some popular products exist in many storefronts, ultimately each storefront has its own selection.
 We have found that oftentimes the same item in a different store has a completely different product ID.

-If you'd like to know more about our Translation Algorithm, you can head over to this article to read more about the five distinct steps that we take to find a suitable product match.
+If you'd like to know more about our Localization Algorithm, you can head over to this article to read more about the five distinct steps that we take to find a suitable product match.

 How to spot it